American skier Shiffrin wins gold in giant slalom at worlds - WHIZ News

 MERIBEL, France (AP) — American skier Mikaela Shiffrin won the gold medal in the women’s giant slalom at the world championships Thursday.

-Shiffrin held on to her first-run lead to beat Italian skier Federica Brignone by 0.12 seconds.
-Ragnhild Mowinckel of Norway took bronze.
+Shiffrin overcame a mistake near the end of the race to hold on to her first-run lead to beat Italian skier Federica Brignone by 0.12 seconds.
+Ragnhild Mowinckel of Norway finished 0.22 seconds behind and took bronze.

-It’s Shiffrin’s seventh world title and 13th medal overall from 16 career world championship races.
+“Yeah, that’s unbelievable,” Shiffrin said in a course-side interview.
+“I was so nervous, my God.
+Just … I can’t believe it.”

+French skier Tessa Worley, who was second after the opening run, slid on her inside ski and fell in her second run.

 Shiffrin’s victory came a day after an unexpected split with longtime coach Mike Day.